Labeling Requirements for Prescription Drugs, Updates, and Future Direction for Chapter 17 (On-Demand)

 Curriculum

-• Definition and purpose of USP Chapter <17> for prescription container labeling standards
+• Define the purpose of USP Chapter <17> for Prescription Container Labeling standards

-• Overview of the logic for this chapter & relevant chapters
+• Outline the logic for this chapter & relevant chapters

-• Key concepts of USP General Chapter <17> on labeling
+• Identify and describe key concepts of USP General Chapter <17> on labeling

 • Pharmacists